susannaa-s/Organisation-and-Annotation-of-Eukaryote-Genomes/README.md

 ### 1.2 Full-length LTR-RT clade classification and identity plot

 Refining the classification of structurally intact LTR retrotransposons and visualising their percent identity across Copia and Gypsy clades.
 This also serves as an indicator of insertion age.
 TEsorter is used to assign clades based on protein domain homology, and an R script generates faceted histograms showing the identity distribution within each clade.
-This R script was provided in the course directory on the University cluster.
-- `/data/courses/assembly-annotation-course/CDS_annotation/scripts/02-full_length_LTRs_identity.R`

 **Workflow**